Pioneers ride balanced attack to 53-12 win over Brownsville

 "It was nice to get Corey Wise out there again tonight," Hanson said.
 "We didn't have him in the Bentworth game because he got his knee banged up in the Carmichaels game.
 He's a good player and a difference maker.
 We need him.
 He really balances out our run game.
 Brady is our speed guy.
 Corey's got good speed, too, but he's a bruiser.
 He can pound up in there and get yards between the tackles."

+Wise only had four carries but racked up 101 yards and two touchdowns.
+Lampe ran five times for 48 yards and Brady also rushed for 48 yards in 10 attempts.

-Hanson sees an emerging star in Brady, who had been playing with an injury.
+Hanson sees an emerging star in Brady, who has rushed for a team-high 536 yards despite playing with an injury.

 "He's had a cast on ever since the first game of the season against Mapletown," Hanson said.
 "Tonight was his first game without it.